aut0maticjack/lazyweb/3D-Printing-Sellers-and-Items.md

-Places and things to buy.
-Bold are items I have personally had good experience with.
+* **Bold** - sellers/items I have personally had good experience with
+* Non-bold - sellers/items I have only heard are good, or are just generally large/well-known

 ## Sellers